bfenetworks/bfe/docs/en_us/development/local_dev_guide.md

 $ pre-commit install
 ```

+BFE modify the format of golang source code with `gofmt` .

 ## Use `license-eye` tool

 [license-eye](http://github.com/apache/skywalking-eyes) helps us check and fix file's license header declaration.
 All files' license header should be done before committing.